joshmoody24/joshmoody.org/src/content/blog/video-game-controller-input-combinations.md

 The Wii's output resolution is 640 &times; 480 ([rabbit hole](https://www.avsforum.com/threads/480i-widescreen-wii.765195/)).
 That means it can fit 26 targets horizontally and 20 vertically.
 That's 520 pointer states total.

-Update: I've been informed that I didn't account for the fact that the sensor bar allows the Wii Remote to sense one axis of rotation and its distance from the sensor.
-The current calculations don't take these inputs into account 😭

 Here's the final count:

 | Input | Possible States |